tracycaldwell/thinkcspy/_sources/Studios/donuts.rst

 Walkthrough
 -----------

 Imagine you're an American tourist in London.
-You've brought with you a bunch of `Union Jack <https://en.wikipedia.org/wiki/Union_Jack>`_ souvenir flags to sell, the proceeds of which will fund your excursions to local pubs.
-Each flag would be sold for $3 in the US, and the average pint in London costs £3.79 (3 pounds, 79 pence).

-In class, we will write a program that allows us to calculate how many pints of beer we would be able to afford if we sell a certain quantity of souvenir flags.
-Since the flags are purchased in dollars, we'll need to convert from dollars to pounds to determine the cost in the UK.
+You're *very* hungry, but can't figure out how many orders of fish-and-chips you can afford.
+They cost £4.79 (4 pounds, 79 pence) for one order, but the conversion rates are confusing!
+Let's write a program that asks

+- The current dollar-to-pound exchange rate (eg, $1.00 is £0.76 right now when I'm writing this)
+- How many dollars you're willing to spend.

+and tells us how many orders of fish-and-chips we can afford.

 .. activecode:: donuts_walkthrough